© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Old gatehouse at Bexwell Hall is a scheduled monument protected by Historic England under reference 1003963.
 View the official record →

-Old gatehouse at Bexwell Hall is a medieval gatehouse forming part of the historic fabric of Bexwell Hall in Norfolk.
+Old gatehouse at Bexwell Hall is a medieval gatehouse surviving from the 15th century, located near Bexwell in Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003963.

 Old gatehouse at Bexwell Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003963.